tebeka/talks/faster-pandas/playbook.md

 - hard to maintain
 - bugs
 - precision
+- development effort

 !figlet -k 'Why Yes?'
 - $$$ (backend, users 100ms)
 - No need to move to new tech
-- Fun, need to know alow
+- Fun, need to know alot

 Talk on requirements